AidenHuang01/AidenHuang01/README.md

 # Yucheng (Aiden) Huang
 ## Welcome to my Github! 😄
 I am currently a third-year Computer Engineering student at UC, San Diego.
 I am going to graduate in Spring 2023.
 I am actively looking for full-time or internship job opportunities for Summer 2023.
 I had software development experience and research experience in autonomous vehicles.
 Please contact me if you are interested in hiring software development engineers!

 ***

-## Connect me on Linkedin!
-(I need a job for 2023!!!)
+## I need a job for 2023!!!
+Connect me on LinkedIn!
 [![LinkedIn](https://pimp-my-readme.webapp.io/pimp-my-readme/social-media?social=LinkedIn)](https://www.linkedin.com/in/yucheng-huang-8a290/)
 You can also check out my website(under construction). https://aidenhuang01.github.io/